-Coat a large bowl with oil (I used canola oil), add your dough and cover it with a damp kitchen towel.
-Let it rise for 1.5 hours at room temperature.
+- Coat a large bowl with oil (I used canola oil), add your dough and cover it with a damp tea towel.
+Let it rise for 1.5 hours at room temperature until doubled in size.

-Place your dough on a well-floured working surface and roll it out to about 1cm/0.4inch thick using a rolling pin and your hands.
-With an 8cm/3inch cookie cutter or glass, cut the dough into circles and place them on a with baking paper lined baking tray.
-Cover with a kitchen towel and let them rise for another hour.
+- Put the dough on a floured working surface and roll it out to ∽0.4″/1cm thick using a rolling pin.
+Cut out circles using a round cookie cutter (⌀3″/8cm) and transfer them on a with baking paper lined baking sheet.
+Cover with a damp tea towel and let them rise for another hour.

 Strawberry Rhubarb Jam

-Place 2-3 doughnuts in the oil and fry them on each side for about one minute until golden brown.
-Take them out with a slotted spoon and place on kitchen paper.
-This will soak up the excess oil.
-Work in batches until all doughnuts are fried.
+- Place 2-3 donuts in the oil and fry each side for 1-2 minutes until golden.
+Take them out using a slotted spoon and place on kitchen paper to absorb excess fat.

-Mix the sugar and ground cinnamon in a bowl and dip each side of the fried doughnuts in it.
+- Mix sugar and cinnamon in a bowl and flip each donut in it.